-There are a number of known localised benefits that can be gained from applying microcurrent stimulation close to the affected area.
+There are a number of known benefits that can be gained from applying microcurrent stimulation to the affected area.
 These include:

-● Restoration of bioelectrical potentials within damaged tissues.
+Restoration of skin battery effect across damaged tissues.

-There are also mechanisms that explain how some benefits of microcurrent appear to be derived on a systemic level i.e the microcurrent is applied to a localised area, resulting in certain benefits which can only be induced by systemically derived responses.
+There are also mechanisms that explain how some benefits of microcurrent appear to be derived on a systemic level i.e the microcurrent is applied to a localised area, resulting in certain responses that are systemically derived.

 Jerome Hunckler Achala de Mel.
 A current affair: electrotherapy in wound healing.
 Journal of Multidisciplinary Healthcare 2017:10 179–194